TanviDeore/TanviDeore/README.md

 ## ✨ A Bit About My Experience

 💻 Software Developer @ The University of Texas at Dallas
-* Skills: Java, JSF, Spring MVC.
+* Skills: Java, JSF, Spring MVC, hibernate, selenium.

 💻 IT Analyst @ The University of Texas at Dallas
 * Skills: Customer service, Technical troubleshooting, problem solving.